AlexOT03/Data-Base-Migration-Tool/README.md

 In the project, go to the production folder, inside this you will find the compiled application in zip format ready for download.
 To download the application follow the next steeps.

- - In the project, go to the production folder in Github
+ 1. In the project, go to the [_production_](https://github.com/AlexOT03/Data-Base-Migration-Tool/tree/master/production) folder in Github

- - Enter in the "with_console" folder
+ 2. Enter in the [_with console_](https://github.com/AlexOT03/Data-Base-Migration-Tool/tree/master/production/with_console) folder

- - inside this you will find the .zip files for each version.
+ 3. inside this you will find the .zip files for each version.

- - Click on the most recent version and download it
+ 4. Click on the most recent version and [_Download_](https://github.com/AlexOT03/Data-Base-Migration-Tool/blob/master/production/with_console/DataWise_Migration_Tool-v0.0.5C.zip) it

 ## Lessons Learned